troglobit/troglobit.github.io/_posts/2016-08-13-fake-raid-adventures.markdown

 ### Remove a disk from a container

-Say disk `/dev/sda` is unhealthy in any of the member volumes, try failing it in all volumes, removing it, zeroing out the superblock and
+Say disk `/dev/sda` is unhealthy in any of the member volumes, fail it in all volumes, remove it, and zero out the superblock to re-add:
-re-add:

     user@example:~$ sudo mdadm /dev/md/Boot -f /dev/sda
     user@example:~$ sudo mdadm /dev/md/Root -f /dev/sda